5 Advantages Every Assessor Should Have in the New YearJanuary 11, 2018

 “Since I began using Pictometry imagery, I’ve sold all of my appraisal vehicles,” Bill Alward, PVA for Muhlenberg County, told us at Kentucky’s annual PVA conference.
 “The imagery is what I need to do my job in a cost-effective manner, and it’s more fair and equitable than what can be done on foot.”

 When members of the public have questions, Bill uses Pictometry imagery to give them insight into the assessment process.
 “I keep a 48-inch monitor in my office,” he said.
 “When property owners have questions, I pull Pictometry imagery up.
 No one can argue with that.”

-Planning your professional development for 2018?
-Don’t forget to register for FutureView 2018, happening from August 27 to 30 in Austin, Texas.
-FutureView is the advanced training and user conference for Pictometry imagery users.
+Planning your professional development for the year?
+Don’t forget to register for FutureView, the advanced training and user conference for Pictometry imagery users.
 At FutureView, you’ll receive hands-on instruction, attend peer presentations and keynote sessions, and bring back new and innovative ideas to improve your assessment workflow.
-Get the details here.
+Stay tuned for details on FutureView 2020!

 Need training sooner than that?
 Don’t forget to contact your Technical Trainer to discuss the in-person and virtual options available to your team.